 Opposite the university is a gorgeous building – the Estates Theater.
 It was founded in year 1781 and just a couple of years later; W.A.
 Mozart premiered his new opera, Don Giovanni right here.
 After receiving a long standing ovation, he loved Prague until the end of his days.

 Three minutes’ walk from the theatre you can find the last remaining piece of Prague’s fortifications – the Powder Tower.
 It was once the most beautiful gate, opening Prague to thousands of visitors, however, over the centuries its importance dwindled and at one point it was close to demolition.
 A careful restoration at the end of 19th century saved this attraction for future generations.

 One of most famous of the historical sights of Prague, is its Jewish Quarter.
 Even though the original quarter was almost completely demolished at the end of 19th century, a few of the sights have survived.
 But that’s nothing compared to the fact that it survived the German occupation of Czechoslovakia during WWII.
 You’ll find there a couple of medieval synagogues, an enchanting Jewish Cemetery and a memorial for Jews who lost their lives in WWII.

 A short walk from the Jewish Quarter will bring you to a medieval bridge, which connects both sides of the Vltava River since the beginning of 15th century.
 The Charles Bridge, founded in year 1357, took almost 50 years to build but the effort paid off.
 It’s still standing and its gorgeous sculptures make it one of the most beautiful bridges in the world.

-See these sights and more on our range of special-interest walking tours.
+See these historical sights of Prague and more on our range of special-interest walking tours.